-- The Company will set ambitious Annual Plan goals for 2026 that meet EEC-recommended targets9 or explain any gaps between the goals and targets, and signal to the industry the intent to grow energy efficiency programs and participation.
+- The Company will set ambitious Annual Plan goals for 2026 that meet EEC recommended targets16 or explain any gaps between the goals and targets, and signal to the industry the intent to grow energy efficiency programs and participation.
 Where gaps do exist, the Company should clearly document the incremental savings that could be obtained with a specified incremental budget allocation if such an allocation were allowed.
 This would help assess the tradeoffs between further energy efficiency budget allocation and the benefits that would accrue to Rhode Islanders from such an incremental allocation. - For example, the substantial increase in program budgets and system benefit charges resulting from covering 100% of the incremental cost of energy efficiency measures would reasonably justify not adopting such an approach under the prudency standard.
-Without an analysis as described above, it is difficult to see what potential savings and benefits are being "left on the table". - The Company to increase emphasis on improving designs for programs with a pattern of recent underperformance. - The Company to demonstrate a clear growth trajectory for successful programs that are highly cost-effective, lower than the cost of supply, and provide net utility system benefits.
+Without an analysis as described above, it is difficult to see what potential savings and benefits are being "left on the table". - The Company to increase emphasis on improving designs for programs with a pattern of recent underperformance. - The Company to demonstrate a clear growth trajectory for successful programs that are highly cost-effective, lower than the cost of supply, and provide net utility system benefits. - The Company will document measures and/or approaches that it considered during plan development but ultimately did not include in the Plan for reasons including, but not limited to, issues with a measure and/or approach being able to screen cost-effectiveness tests.